How to Sell Anything to Anybody: Data-Backed Tips From Sales Pros

 Loss Aversion

-For example, you could highlight what prospects stand to lose if they don't take action.
-Emphasize the potential negative consequences of not adopting your product or missing out on your service.
+I’m not recommending you take an alarmist approach like an antivirus company I won’t name here.
+That said, you can emphasize what a potential buyer might miss out on if they don’t buy your product or service.
 This appeals to their innate aversion to loss and can motivate them to make a decision sooner.

 Peak-End Rule

-People remember the end and a high point within a presentation more vividly than any other section.
+So, how does this help salespeople?
+Well, you can work the peak-end effect into your sales calls and presentations.
 You can create memorable peak moments by offering exceptional customer service, providing personalized recommendations, or delivering a memorable demonstration.

 You can also leave an impression by recapping your value proposition, emphasizing key benefits, or offering an exclusive deal or bonus to create a memorable end to your presentation.